RobiNN1/phpCacheAdmin/README.md

 - `PCA_MEMCACHED_0_PATH` Unix domain socket (optional).

 > To add another server, add the same environment variables, but change `0` to `1` (`2` for third server and so on).

-> All keys from the config file are supported ENV variables, they just must start with PCA_ prefix.

 ## Requirements